Zwi Migdal

-Zwi Migdal (צבי מגדל, [ˈtsvɪ mɪɡˈdal] Polish: Cwi Migdał) was an organized-crime group by Polish Jewish individuals, founded in Poland and based mainly in Argentina, that trafficked in Jewish women from Central Europe for sexual slavery and forced prostitution.
+Zwi Migdal (צבי מגדל, [ˈtsvɪ mɪɡˈdal] Polish: Cwi Migdał) was a criminal organisation founded by Jews in Poland in the 19th century, based mainly in Argentina.

 History

-Zwi Migdal was an organized-crime group, founded in Poland and based mainly in Argentina, that trafficked in Jewish women from Central Europe (mainly from Warsaw, Poland) for sexual slavery and forced prostitution.
-The organization, whose operators were Jewish, functioned from the 1860s to 1939.
-After the First World War, it had four hundred members in Argentina.
-Its annual turnover was fifty million dollars at the turn of the century.
-Its center was Buenos Aires, with branch offices in Brazil (Rio de Janeiro, São Paulo and Santos), United States (New York City), Poland (Warsaw), South Africa, India and China.
+The group's main operation was the trafficking of Jewish women from Central Europe (mainly from Warsaw) into sexual slavery and forced prostitution.
+The organization, whose operators were Jewish, functioned from its foundation in the 1860s until 1939.

+The organisation's annual turnover was $50 million at the turn of the 20th century.
+After the First World War, it had 400 members in Argentina, Buenos Aires being its main centre of operations.
+It had branch offices in Brazil (Rio de Janeiro, São Paulo and Santos), the United States (New York City), Poland (Warsaw), South Africa, India and China.

-The Zwi Migdal Organization reached its peak in the 1920s: 430 ruffians, or pimps, controlled 2,000 brothels with 4,000 women in Argentina alone.
+During the 1920s the organisation grew to its largest-ever size.
+At its height, 430 individuals, acting as pimps and in other criminal roles, oversaw a network of 2,000 brothels and approximately 4,000 women in Argentina alone.
 The organization's success stemmed from the fact that its members were bound by rules that were "based on order, discipline, and honesty."
 The network was well-organized and members cooperated closely to protect their interests.

 Origin of the name

-The crime-organization founders, having originated from Warsaw, legally registered as the Varsovia Jewish Mutual Aid Society, which facilitated easy operations.
-In 1927, after the Polish envoy to Argentina filed an official complaint regarding the organization's use of "Warsaw" in the name (Varsovia in Spanish), they renamed it to Zwi Migdal in recognition of Luis Zvi Migdal, a founder.
-It was rendered in Polish as Cwi Migdał.
+The organization's founders having originated from Warsaw, the group was legally registered as the Varsovia Jewish Mutual Aid Society, to facilitate operations ("Varsovia" is the Spanish name for Warsaw).
+In 1927, after the Polish envoy to Argentina filed an official complaint regarding the organization's use of the city "Warsaw" in the name, the group was renamed "Zwi Migdal" in honour of Luis Zvi Migdal, one of its founders.
+The name is rendered in Polish as "Cwi Migdał".